NebulaKlient/keventbus/README.md

 # KEventBus
 JVM Eventbus focused on thread-safety and performance.
+Including update to a newer kotlin version and a race condition fix.

 ## Registering
 **Kotlin**